 We awakened in the morning, and I just could not understand this excitement that permeated the room from those that had been here before.
 I just wanted to go home.
 I looked at my 14-year-old daughter and thought to myself “What have I gotten us into?”
 She had that look of – how could her mother have thought this was a good idea?

-I struggled through breakfast, exhausted and dirty.
-I was still curious though about the excitement of those that had been here before.
+We struggled through breakfast, exhausted and dirty.
+We were curious about the excitement of those that had been here before.

 After all, look around – they have so little, and I have so much.

 It was time – the big gate drew to the side and let us out into their world.
 I stepped out into the world that was foreign to me.
 I felt so inadequate to help and couldn’t understand how I would be able to communicate with my limited knowledge of the Spanish language.

 As we walked down their streets, they pulled us into their homes.
 The families would scurry about borrowing chairs from their neighbors so we would all have a seat.
 They had little to offer but what was theirs was ours.

 The families would cut fruit from their trees and share what they had.
 They showed no embarrassment about what they had or didn’t have.
 They were genuine people ready to love and be loved.